mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 allowed to optimize this check away as long as it can prove that the loop body doesn't modify the list.
 The [Java Memory Model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.4) has been specifically designed to allow this kind of optimizations.
-The only reliable way to make sure that updates from one thread to a variable are eventually picked up by other thread without any additional synchronisation, is to use opaque, or a stronger memory ordering mode for both reads and writes.
+The only reliable way to make sure that updates to a variable from one thread are eventually picked up by other threads without additional synchronisation, is to use opaque, or a stronger memory ordering mode for both reads and writes.